Our busy lives are composed of a three-step process: Planning, executing and finalizing.

-Let me share to you my agenda story, lecture on the importance of planning and provide 3 steps to start your planning journey.
+Let me share to you my agenda story, lecture on the importance of planning and 3 steps to start your planning journey.

 My Agenda Story

-I consider myself as a planner.
+I consider myself as an overly advanced planner.
 I’ll agree more to a week plan than a minute plan.

 But I’m also one of those non-follower planner.
-I tend to plan all the things that I needed to do before for the whole week, and ends up not even fulfilling half of it.
+I tend to plan all the things that I needed to do for the whole week, and ends up not even fulfilling half of it.

 Through the years, I’ve been figuring out the best way to plan my schedule.
 I have the option of a traditional planner, a regular or phone calendar, and a bullet journal.

 But besides that, I’ve also been trying to determine the steps that will help me fulfill these plans.

 This year, I was able to find out the perfect strategy for me, and it may work out for you as well.
 I’ll share it in a minute.

 Planning is very important in our lives.
 We’re either at school, work, starting a business or doing all.